JonnyBooker/split-flap/README.md

   - If the device was to lose connection, it should retry and if all else fails, it will open up the web portal again to change the WiFi settings if necessary
 - Reworked UI
   - Can see messages scheduled to be displayed and option to remove them
+  - Loading indicators
+  - Show hide information to fill out for the mode you select
   - See extra information on the UI such as:
     - Last Message Received
     - Number of Flaps registered
     - Version Number running
-    - How many characters are in the textbox for text
+    - How many characters/lines are in the textbox for text
     - Add newline button (as typing `\n` is a pain on a mobile keyboard)
 - Message Scheduling
   - Ability to send a message and display it at a later date.
-If the clock was in another mode such as `Clock` mode, it will show the message for a duration, then return to that mode.
+If the clock was in another mode such as `Clock` mode, it will show the message for a duration, then return to that mode
 - Arduino OTA
   - Over the Air updates to the display
 - Updated `README.md` to add scenarios of problems encountered